dirkleas/miditoyz/help.md

-  devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory into a... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21...
+  devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory into a... query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21...